-1. From watch face, swipe up or turn the crown and select Map.
+1. From watch face, swipe up or press the lower button and select Map.

-- 2. In the map display, press the lower button. - 3.
-Scroll to Routes and press the crown to open your list of routes. - 4.
-Scroll to the route you want to navigate to and press the crown.
+- 2. From the bottom of the map display, swipe up or press the lower button. - 3.
+Scroll to Routes and press the middle button to open your list of routes. - 4.
+Scroll to the route you want to navigate to and press the middle button.